kartral21/atfnodejsdocker/README.md

-# ATF POC - Containerize Node.js with docker and run on kubernetes cluster
+# ATF Proof of concept - Containerize Node.js with docker and run on kubernetes cluster

 ## Prerequisites
 You must install and configure the following tools before moving forward